Sudhanshu-Shekhar-Pandey/spring-app-core/README.md

 **Steps -**

     1. Create a Java Project -
 	     project name = spring-app-core
     2. Create a library for Spring Jars -
 	    Jars can be downloaded from Maven Central repo.
 	    BuildPath > Add Lib > User Lib > New > LibName > Add External Jar > Select Jars > Apply & Close > Finish.
 	    This will be added to Project Class path.
     3. Create spring-config.xml file in root folder or classpath of application (recommended).
 Creating anywhere else is also possible but that will create coupling with that location.
     4. Create beans, and a class with main method.
 Configure xml for the beans.
     5. ## Run the Application.
     6. Constructor Injection -------
 		Add private dependencies in Orange.class and add public constructor to initialize them.
     7. Define constructor dependencies in config file -
 		<bean id="fruitBean" class="sud.learn.beans.Orange">
 			<constructor-arg name="fruitName" value="RED-ORANGE" type="String"/>
 			<constructor-arg name="fruitId" value="1001" type="int"/>
 			<constructor-arg name="withSeeds" value="TRUE" type="boolean"/>
 		</bean>
     8. Instantiate Orange class and print all the properties.
     	FruitInterface fruit = context.getBean("fruitBean", FruitInterface.class);
     	fruit.printFruitDetails();
     9. Setter Injection -----------
 	    Add a new Apple.class with properties and add setters for them.
     10. Define setter dependencies in config file -
 		<bean id="appleBean" class="sud.learn.beans.Apple">
 			<property name="fruitName" value="Green-Apple"></property>
 			<property name="fruitId" value="1002"></property>
 			<property name="withSeeds" value="TRUE"></property>
 		</bean>
     11. Instantiate Orange class and print all its properties.
     12. ## Run the Application.
     13. ## Dependency Injection with reference -->>
 		Add FruitService Interface with impl class in a new package 'service'.
     14. Create a new 'spring-service.xml' config file for service class.
 Register bean of FruitService in that new xml config file.
     15. Create ref of FruitService in Apple.class with setter and in Orange.class with constructor; and call service methods.
     16. Add a property with ref for FruitService in Apple bean tag of 'spring-bean.xml' config.
     	Also add a constructor-arg tag with ref for FruitService in Orange bean tag in same file.
     	# Note that bean-ref and actual-bean is defined in two different xml config files.
 This can be achieved.
     17. Add both the config to main methods and call bean methods - ApplicationContext context = new ClassPathXmlApplicationContext("spring-beans.xml", "spring-service.xml" );
     18. ## Run the Application ------->
     19. ## Other ways of Dependency Injection - `depends-on`, `autowire`   -->>
     	Create a new 'PriceService.class' which will provide cost price and selling price of fruit.
     20. Add its dependency in 'FruitServiceImpl.class' along with setters and constructor (one of them active at a time).
     21. Call 'priceService.getCostPrice()'' from inside of any method of 'FruitServiceImpl.class'.
 Also write a test method.
     22. Define 'PriceService.class' bean in `spring-service.xml`.
     23. Add a property for PriceService in  `FruitServiceImpl` bean tag using `depends-on`.
     24. Test your code -
     25. Modify your xml to inject dependency 'autowire=byName' , 'autowire=byType' , 'autowire=constructor' .
+	    It needs to have setters to work except for autowire="constructor" which needs constructor.
     26. Call any method of Service Class in main class.
     27. ## Run the Application ------->
     28. Replacing with @autowire annotation -
     	Add context schema in xml -
     	    xsi:schemaLocation="http://www.springframework.org/schema/beans http://www.springframework.org/schema/beans/spring-beans.xsd